 Chinese Learning for Kids

-How kids learn Chinese is very different from how adult students learn Chinese.
+How kids learn Chinese is very different from how adult students learn Chinese (Read more here: How adult students achieve great learning results).
 Their ways of learning is different.
 Their cognitive abilities are different.
 Their knowledge of the world is different.
 What is expected from them and how they respond are all different.

 This is the reason that I find it curious that many Chinese learning materials and methods designed for kids look so similar to the ones used for adult students.
 The only major difference is that children’s learning materials tend to use children or cartoons as illustrations.